All in One Paint for Furniture + Cheap Herringbone Accent

 A quick note though, I didn’t prime to help the paint stick.
 I’ve tested Heirloom Traditions Paint over slick laminate, without sanding and without a primer, and it sticks very very well.
 So if you aren’t worried about good coverage over raw wood, and if you aren’t worried about bleedthrough… no primer is required.

-And just for the proof that you totally can use this paint without sanding or priming, check out this 1 Day Dresser Makeover using Heirloom Traditions Paint!
+Check out this 1 day dresser makeover using Heirloom Traditions Paint just for proof that you totally can use this paint without sanding or priming!

 Spray Heirloom Traditions All in One Paint